Inokinoki/QEFIEntryManager/README.md

 This application needs to be run with root/sudo on Linux, or `Run as administrator` on Windows.

-You can change the boot order, add/import new boot entry, or temporally set the next boot entry in this app:
+You can **change the boot order, add/import new boot entry**:

 ![Boot Entry](.github/main.png)

-click on `Yes` to reboot immediately:
+or temporally set the next boot entry to **quickly reboot to another OS**, after setting, click on `Yes` to reboot immediately:

 ![Reboot Confirmation](.github/reboot_confirm.png)

+Otherwise, it will boot to the other OS once after your manual reboot.

-Right click on the boot entry to enable/disable/delete the entry, or show the detailed properties.
+Right click on the boot entry to **enable/disable/delete the entry**, or **show the detailed properties**.

 ## Install
 ### Arch Linux